-The next three chapels are dedicated to Ptah, Re-Horakhty and Seti I himself.
-Seti I’s chapel breaks some of the monotony, as it contains several scenes which stand out from the others.
+The next three chapels are dedicated to Ptah, Re-Horakhty (Horus on the Horizon) and Seti I himself.
+Seti I’s chapel breaks some of the monotony, as it contains several scenes which stand out from the rest.

 Elsewhere, we see Seti receiving a long list of offerings from Thoth, and on the opposite side is a high priest adorned in panther skin.

 On either side of the sanctuary are jackal-headed deities which represent Lower Egypt and hawk-headed gods representing Upper Egypt.

 From the Hypostyle Hall you can access an additional pillared chapel dedicated to Ptah, Sokar and Nefertum.
 The Egyptians liked to worship gods in triads.
 And Ptah, the divine architect and patron deity of Memphis, was involved in a couple of them.

 One of Ptah’s triads consisted of him and his consort Sekhmet and their son Nefertum (learn more here).
 Another important triad, meanwhile, was made up of Ptah, Sokar and Osiris.

 Sokar was a hawk-headed deity in control of the deepest and darkest part of the duat.
 Osiris then plays the role of the giver of form.

 The metaphysical relationship of this triad is rather complex and difficult to fully grasp.
 In any case, visitors can still enjoy the beautiful scenes presented throughout the hall.